aabcceccbba/aabcceccbba.github.io/README.md

 ## Hello World

-I'm Kaiyue Lu, majoring in Computer Science in Rutgers University and graduated in May, 2017 :)
+I'm Kaiyue Lu, majoring in Computer Science in University of Virginia :)

 I have done a bunch of things:

 ### Research

+- I am currently working on the automatic repair project with Professor Upsorn.

-I use Unity and Visual Studio to add features and adjust attributes of meshed models, and connect the model to the HoloLens.
+- I used Unity and Visual Studio to add features and adjust attributes of meshed models, and connect the model to the HoloLens.

 This is the [research description](https://secure.rutgers.edu/urs/projects/projectDetails.aspx?ID=3001).